12 Best Generator for Food Truck 2023 – Mobile Power Solution

 The best generator for the food truck business is the one that can power all the appliances inside and the fittings outside while maintaining the lowest possible noise levels packed with a big tank.
 These generators usually run on gasoline, diesel, or propane, and they should have a tank large enough to support all the appliances throughout the working hours.

-You might need an oven, refrigerator, freezer, toasters, fryer, dishwasher, etc. Make a list of all the appliances you might need so you can pick the best generator that will suit your needs.
+You might need an oven, refrigerator, freezer, toaster, fryer, dishwasher, etc. Make a list of all the appliances you might need so you can pick the best generator that will suit your needs.

 I picked this power generator to be on the top of the list because it’s an all-in-one kind of solution.
 It’s not heavy, it’s not loud, and it provides plenty of power.
 It produces 9500 starting watts and 7500 while running.
 That is plenty of power for most food trucks.
 It’s not the lightest of the bunch, but it’s not too heavy as well.
 It weighs 192 lbs.